RusselxD/agos-backend/README.md

 # AGOS Backend

-FastAPI backend for AGOS (Advanced Governance and Operations System) — a real-time water management and flood monitoring platform.
+FastAPI backend for AGOS — a real-time water management and flood monitoring platform.

 ## Stack